safarpour-mh/safarpour-mh.github.io/aboutme.md

 - Statistical Learning
 - Open-Source Scientific Software

-## 🛠 Open-Source Contributions
+## 🌍 Open Science & Reproducibility

 I am a strong advocate for open science and reproducible research.
-I ensure all my code and datasets are archived with persistent DOIs.
-I am the creator and maintainer of:
+All my code, datasets, and supplementary materials are archived with persistent DOIs and made publicly available.

-- **[`fuzzyml`](https://github.com/safarpour-mh/fuzzyml)**: A lightweight Python library for fuzzy logic modeling
-- **[`aicore`](https://github.com/safarpour-mh/aicore)**: A Python Core AI Library for ML primitives and distance metrics
+For a complete overview of my open-source contributions, research code libraries, and curated datasets, please visit my [**Research Resources**](/research-resources/) page.

 ## 💬 Philosophy